 Even if you’ve never struggled with anxiety in the past, it’s understandable that you might currently be battling negative and worrisome thoughts.
-When there are a ton of additional worry’s in your life, it makes focusing on work a little more difficult.
+When there are a ton of additional worry’s in your life, it makes focusing on work a little more complicated.
 I mean, with everything going on in the world right now, your work may seem trivial.

 Focusing on something else like your business can be a welcome and healthy distraction.
 And, if that’s something you’re striving for, then here’s how you can actually focus when anxiety’s gotten the best of you.
 Sometimes, focusing is a matter of self-care and prioritizing your wellness and emotional management skills.